abuiles/ember-101/pods.md

 ## Using pods

-Let's change our routes, controller, and templates related to a friend so that they are located in the pod called `app/friends`.
+Let's change our routes, controllers, and templates related to a friend so that they are located in the pod called `app/friends`.

 One easy way to find out where we should place our files is to look at the